-Below are profiles for Center Staff, Steering Committee Members, Advisory Board Members, and Postdoctoral Scholars.
+Below are profiles for Center Staff, Executive Committee Members, Advisory Committee Members, and Postdoctoral Scholars.
 Please scroll down for affiliated and associated members listing.

 Dr. Upmanu Lall is the Director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering at Columbia University.
 He has broad interests in hydrology, climate dynamics, water resource systems analysis, risk management and sustainability.
 Dr. Lall has pioneered the application of techniques from nonlinear dynamical systems, nonparametric methods of function estimation and their application to spatio-temporal dynamical systems, Hierarchical Bayesian models, systems optimization and simulation and the study of multi-scale climate variability and change as an integral component of hydrologic systems.
 He has published in journals that focus on hydrology, water resources, climate, physics, applied mathematics and statistics, development, policy, and management science.
 He has been engaged in high level public and scientific discussion through the media, the World Economic Forum, and with governments, foundations, development banks, and corporations interested in sustainability.
 He has served on several national and international panels.
 He was one of the originators of the Consortium of Universities for the Advancement of Hydrologic Science, and is currently the President of the Natural Hazards Focus Group of the American Geophysical Union.